See below for more information on each of these events.

 A loppet is a fun and sociable long-distance cross-country skiing event for all ages and abilities.
 The term “Loppet” originated in Scandinavia from great events such as the Mora Vasaloppet in Sweden.
 The Yellowknife loppet includes 4 km, 15 km, and 25 km groomed tracks through the wilderness (starting at Vee Lake) with check points, drinks and cookies along the way and a bowl of hot chili at after your ski.

-Find more details on the 2018 event here, including a trail map and all the rules.
+Read more on the 2019 Yellowknife Gold Loppet here, including a trail map, how to register and all the rules.

 Ski Duathlon, April 14